 Timing.
 Generally impact fees are collected either at the time of building permit or at the issuance of a certificate of occupancy.
 BBC recommends the District collect impact fees at the time of building permit, which allows the District more time to extend service.

 Updating.
 Fees should be updated periodically; most communities update fees every five years.
 Inflationary adjustments are recommended on an annual basis.

 SECTION II.
 Impact Fee Calculations

-This section documents the derivation of impact fees for the District.
+This section documents the derivation of impact fees for BFRD.

-Sable Altura FPD Budget Overview
+BFRD Budget Overview